How to Add Decimals in Excel: 4 Easy Ways

 • Choose Accounting/Currency/Percentage/Scientific from Category based on your data type.

-• Put the desired number in the Decimal places box and click OK.
+• Put the number in the Decimal places box and click OK.

 Add the Desired Number of Decimals Using ‘Format Cells’ Command

-The number in the Decimal places box means how many digits after the decimal point will be shown in the selected cells.
-Now, look at the dataset.
+The number in the Decimal places box shows the number of digits after the decimal point in the selected cells.
+Look at the dataset.

-Note: We can also avail of the Format Cells by using the keyboard shortcut Ctrl+1.
+Note: You can also use the shortcut Ctrl+1.

 2. In the Excel Options window: